You used to hear people say "the Ukraine," but now it's just "Ukraine." Here's why!

 First, it seems that many countries whose names derive from important geographical features take a definite article.
 For example, “the Philippines” refers to the Philippine islands, “the Gambia” refers to the Gambia River, and “the Netherlands” literally means “the lowlands.”
 (For comparison, think about the names of geographical regions, such as “the Amazon” and “the Sahara.”)

 Second, we have the United States of America and the United Kingdom, both of which take a definite article because the countries’ names describes their political organization.
-(This becomes clearer when you consider similar formations in many countries’ official names, such as “the Republic of China” [Taiwan] or “the Russian Federation” or “the United Mexican States.”)
+(This becomes clearer when you consider similar formations in many countries’ official names, such as “the Republic of China” [another name for Taiwan] or “the Russian Federation” or “the United Mexican States.”)

 For most countries’ names in English, the presence or lack of a definite article is settled.
 But with a few countries, there’s still a debate about whether to use “the.”

 A handful of countries take definite articles, and there are two main patterns.

 And that takes us back to (the) Ukraine.
 Both “the Ukraine” and “Ukraine” have been used in English, but “Ukraine” alone has been becoming more common, and “Ukraine” alone is AP style, so that is what you will see and hear in most news stories today.